Freddie Freeman Player Props: Dodgers vs. Giants

 Freddie Freeman At The Plate

-- Freeman leads Los Angeles with an OBP of .511, plus a team-best slugging percentage of .605.
+- Freeman has an OPS of 1.081, fueled by an OBP of .500 to go with a slugging percentage of .581.
+All three of those stats lead Los Angeles hitters this season.

-- He ranks sixth in batting average, eighth in on base percentage, and 27th in slugging among the qualified hitters in MLB play.
+- Among the qualified batters, he ranks fifth in batting average, while his on-base percentage ranks sixth and he is 33rd in slugging.

-- Freeman will look to extend his four-game hitting streak.
-He's batting .421 with one homer in his last games.
+- Freeman is batting .455 with one homer during his last games and is riding a five-game hitting streak.

-- Freeman has picked up an RBI twice this year, but just one in each of those games.
+- Freeman has driven in a run twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.